 1. Dealing with sweat in dancing is way different from other sports!

-And there is a 3rd reason to why you dont want to look sweaty.
-And it's also one that is very specific to dancing.
+There is a 3rd reason to why you dont want to look sweaty.
+And it's also one that is rather specific to dancing.
 The better you get at the dances, the more technically sound you are, the less effort dancing will take.
 Which means that the most experienced dancers will look less sweaty, just because they have a more efficient dancing technique.
 So in fact, if you look really sweaty, you look like someone who dances exaggeratedly with a lot of unnecessary motion and many will deduct that it's probably better and healthyer to dance with someone else.

 So: Clothing that will just transport the sweat to the "outside" is great for running and cycling, but it's not the best solution for dancers.

 As dancers you want to keep the water in or dry it off and that's where the dancetowels help.
 You get rid of the sweat of your head before it soaks your shirt or the drops fly across the room.